cloudentity/ce-samples-graphql-demo/docs/grapqhl-externalized-authorization-part3.md

 http://localhost:3001
 ```

+### Modify authorization policies

+Modify authorization policies attached to the GraphQL constructs to see how client data
+access can be dynamically controlled.

 ### Exercise for the readers

 Now you can play around with various policies protecting the GraphQL API resources and see how the application handles various pieces and responds with etc.